jmaclabs/HighRoller/README.md

 ## Dependencies

 * PHP 5.3.x
-* Highcharts JS 2.1.6 (which has it's own dependencies, like jQuery or MooTools)
+* Highcharts 2.1.6 (which has it's own dependencies, like jQuery or MooTools)

 ## Installation